 What injectables are available?

 Injectables can be broken down into four main categories: biostimulators, fat modulators, fillers, and neuromodulators.
 Biostimulators are used to increase your skin’s collagen-building capabilities.
 Fat modulators are designed to dissolve fat in the skin.
 Fillers, such as Restylane, are injected to plump up the skin from beneath the surface to reduce the severity of wrinkles and folds.
-Neuromodulators, such as Dysport, enhance the skin’s appearance by temporarily freezing particular muscles to reduce fine lines and wrinkles.
+Neuromodulators, such as Dysport, enhance the skin’s appearance by temporarily zing particular muscles to reduce fine lines and wrinkles.
 Among young women, fillers and neuromodulators are particularly popular filler options.

 How long do injectables last?